hopeVaughn/scheduler/README.md

-# SCHEDULER
+# INTERVIEW SCHEDULER

 ## Purpose

 Scheduler is a creative, single page scheduling app using React.
+Single component testing was done through the use of Storybook, unit testing is provided through Jest and E2E testing provided through Cypress.

+## Setup

+Install dependencies with `npm install`.
+Please see notes for required database API information.

 ## Final Product